funcgen/herv-domain-map/README.md

   --phobius-dir /home/groups/funcgen/tmontser/software/phobius/phobius101_linux/phobius
 ```

+### Step 4: Analysis of the Results (optional)
+To reproduce the downstream analysis and generate the figures used in our manuscript, you can run the R script:
+`analysis_hervs_article.R`

 ## 📦 Dataset

 This repository contains the scripts and pipelines used to generate and analyze the dataset described in our study.